Welcome to today's edition of the Rush 24-7 podcast.

 Rob, you're on the Rush Limbaugh show with Chris Plant.

-I mean Hillary used to be for traditional marriage big time.
+I mean, Hillary used to be for traditional marriage, big time.

-The Koch brothers, who are actually libertarian and not right-wing conservatives, they started the Cato Institute, I think David Koch did, and all this stuff.
+They started the Cato Institute, I think David Koch did, and all this stuff.

-The evil, sinister Koch brothers were both in favor of and spoke out about same-sex marriage, in favor of same-sex marriage, long before Barack Obama was in favor of it.
+The evil, sinister Koch brothers were both in favor of and spoke out about same-sex marriage in favor of same-sex marriage long before Barack Obama was in favor of it.

 And Hillary Clinton then followed Barack Obama.